corrode/corrode.github.io/content/blog/how-functional-is-rust/index.md

   paradigm, always write code that's straightforward and easy to maintain.
 It benefits not only your future self but also your colleagues who might work on the same codebase.

-It is important to understand, that functional programming is not magic.
-It's another tool in your toolbox.
-You can still write bad, convoluted code.

-Rust is a multi-paradigm language, and it is a nice blend of different concepts.
-It's up to you to find the right balance for your use case.